This program is funded by the City of Chicago under the Community Development Block Grant (CDBG).

 This project is an outcome of the 2022 Food Equity Council.
 See information about the history of this project here.

 The Community Grower’s Program is a collaborative urban agriculture project that supports development and implementation of 25-30 urban agriculture new and existing sites by providing access to land, and financial and technical assistance to urban growers.
-This support will kick off in spring of 2023 and continue through 2024 on a rolling basis.

 PROJECT PARTNERS OF THIS PROGRAM INCLUDE: